 Lazy loading the lazy way Large pages with many images make pages heavy to load.
 Lazy loading solves this.

-An article, posted more than 5 years ago filed in images, web, optimization, javascript, html & coffeeandorange.
+An article, posted almost 6 years ago filed in images, web, optimization, javascript, html & coffeeandorange.

 Below is a simple, lazy, technique I applied in a collection management tool where its users wanted to browse over 10.000 images without scroll-hijacking or pagination.
 Sure, only the HTML weight several MB’s at once, but for this particular application used by professionals it is worth the weight.
 But performance was too heavily affected by downloading all these separate images.